Lower East Side: Health

-As of 2018, preterm births and births to teenage mothers are less common in the Lower East Side and East Village than in other places citywide.
-In the Lower East Side and East Village, there were 82 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
+As of 2018, preterm births and births to teenage mothers are less common on the Lower East Side than in other places citywide.
+On the Lower East Side, there were 82 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 The Lower East Side and East Village have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 11%, slightly less than the citywide rate of 12%.

-The concentration of fine particulate matter, the deadliest type of air pollutant, in the Lower East Side and East Village is 0.0089 mg/m3, more than the city average.
+The concentration of fine particulate matter, the deadliest type of air pollutant, on the Lower East Side is 0.0089 mg/m3, more than the city average.
 Twenty percent of Lower East Side and East Village residents are smokers, which is more than the city average of 14% of residents being smokers.
-In the Lower East Side and East Village, 10% of residents are obese, 11% are diabetic, and 22% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
+On the Lower East Side, 10% of residents are obese, 11% are diabetic, and 22% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 16% of children are obese, compared to the citywide average of 20%.